 2018 Draft – April 26-28th in Dallas

 Well, if you love football, you care, at least a little bit.
 If you are a football fanatic, you will watch every second, counting down each team’s time limit and pontificating on who they are going to pick, why and if it’s a good decision or not.

 But, if you are like the vast majority of everyone in the world, you probably have no clue what it is, how it works, what the strategy is, etc. In fact, you probably couldn’t care less!!

 Well, remember, at Flip the Field, our primary goal is to help you look good.
-And by good, we mean hot!
-It’s true, if a guy likes football, he loves a girl who likes football too.
+And by good, we mean smart!
+And for you women out there – it’s true, if a guy likes football, he loves a girl who likes football too.
 Don’t believe us, just ask one!